 How to automate document signing using helper tools (middleware)

-You can connect Tallyfy to e-signature services like DocuSign or HelloSign using middleware tools.
-When someone completes a specific workflow step, documents get sent for signing automatically - no manual work required.
-This integration typically saves 15-20 minutes per document.
+Connect Tallyfy to e-signature services like DocuSign or HelloSign through middleware tools - when someone completes a workflow step, documents automatically go out for signing.
+No manual work.
+Most teams save 15-20 minutes per document.

 Paste the URL you copied from your middleware tool.